Home | Teen Mental Health | Low Self Esteem

 Overwhelming Negative Thoughts, Shame or Guilt

-Without support from those in their community, including their parents and friends, these feelings can escalate into depression, anxiety, substance use, or disordered eating—making early recognition and intervention essential.
+Without support from parents and friends, these feelings can lead to depression, anxiety, or substance use.
+Recognizing these signs early and getting help is very important.

 Causes of Low Self-Esteem in Teenagers